 For example:

-Best Sources of Protein for Healthy Aging
+Best Protein Sources for Healthy Aging

 - Eggs